 For leaks and drips between a floor and the ceiling below, ceiling tile leak diverters replace or sit directly above or below the ceiling to catch water or any other liquid.
 You can also line the ceiling tiles with an absorbent pad that has a leak-proof barrier to prevent discoloring and destroying the ceiling tiles.
 Ceiling tile absorbent pads are only meant to absorb minor leaks and drips, however, so keep an eye on the area where the leak is to make sure no liquid is coming through the pad.

 Keep in mind that leaks and drips left too long with a temporary solution might eventually still damage your facility and equipment and disrupt workers.
-If possible, come up with a plan for a permanent repair to stop the leak for good.
+If possible, come up with a plan for a permanent repair to stop the leak for good and reduce the chance for mold and other air quality issues.